Ascalon: Geographical setting

-Prehistory
+Neolithic and Chalcolithic Ages

 Ancestry proportions of Ascalon, Ebla, Baq'ah and Nuwayrat Bronze Age samples for the best-fit full model (qpAdm).

 The remains of prehistoric activity and settlement at Ashkelon were revealed in salvage excavations prior to urban development in the Afridar and Marina neighborhoods of modern Ashkelon, some 1.5 km north of Tel Ashkelon.
 The fieldwork was conducted in the 1950s under the supervision of Jean Perrot and in 1997–1998 under the supervision of Yosef Garfinkel.

 The earliest traces of human activity include some 460 microlithic tools dated to the Epipalaeolithic period (c.
 23,000 to c.
 10,000 BCE).
 These come along wide evidence for hunter-gatherer exploitation in the southern coastal plain in that time.
-This activity come to hiatus during the early periods of sedentation in the Levant, and resumed only during the pre-pottery C phase of the Neolithic (c.
+This activity came to hiatus during the early periods of sedentation in the Levant, and resumed only during the pre-pottery C phase of the Neolithic (c.
 7000–6400 BCE).
 Jean Perrot's excavation revealed eight dwelling pits, along with silos and installations, while Garfinkel's excavations revealed numerous pits, hearths and animal bones.

+Bronze Age

 Early Bronze Age

 During the Early Bronze Age I period (EB I, 3700–2900 BCE), human settlement thrived in Ashkelon.
 The central site was in Afridar, situated between two long and wide kurkar ridges.
 This area had unique ecological conditions, offering an abundance of goundwater, fertile soils and varied flora and fauna.
 Two other settlements existed at Tel Ashkelon itself, and in the Barnea neighborhood of modern Ashkelon.
 The site of Afridar is one of the most extensive and most excavated settlements of the EB I period, with over two dozen dig sites, excavated by the Israel Antiquities Authority (IAA).
 The flourishment of EB I Ashkelon has also been linked to trade relations with Prehistoric Egypt.
 The site of Afridar was abandoned at the start of the EB II period (c.
 2900 BCE).
 It was suggested that the cause for the abandonment was a climate change causing increased precipitation, which destroyed the ecological conditions which had served the locals for centuries.

 In the EB II–III (2900–2500 BCE), the site of Tel Ashkelon served as an important seaport for the trade route between the Old Kingdom of Egypt and Byblos.
 Excavations at the northern side of the mound revealed a mudbrick structure and numerous olive-oil jars.
 This port was abandoned with the deurbanization of Canaan during the second half of the 3rd millennium BCE (Intermediate Bronze Age).
 At that time, the center of settlement moved to the unwalled rural settlement at Barne'a.